LVPlayground/playground/javascript/features/gangs/README.md

 No. As the leader or manager of a gang, you can kick any member of the gang regardless of whether they are online or offline.
 You can see a full list of your gang's members by using the `/gang members` command.

+## FAQ: Do I have to wear the gang's color?
+No. You can update your personal color preferences by using the `/gang settings` command and changing the "My Color" option to your liking.

 ## FAQ: What happens when the gang's leader leaves?
 Every gang must have at least one leader.
 When the leader leaves the gang by using the `/gang leave`